 7*24hours Support and Complete Drive System Solutions

-What is a Servo Motor?
+What is a DC Servo Motor?

-A servo motor is a type of rotary or linear motor that receives power from a servo amplifier to generate torque or force for mechanical systems, such as actuators or brakes.
+DC Motor Servo Motor is a type of rotary or linear motor that receives power from a servo amplifier to generate torque or force for mechanical systems, such as actuators or brakes.
 Servo motors can precisely control angular position, acceleration, and speed, utilizing a closed-loop control system.
 This system considers the current output and modifies it to meet desired conditions.
 Control actions in these systems are based on the motor's output, with positive feedback mechanisms governing the motion and final position of the axis.

 Figure 1 - Industrial Servo Motor